No Match Found

 Given that technology is a

 With the right approach, technology represents not only an opportunity to grow our business and enhance the services we provide to clients, helping them to deliver commercial success, but also to solve the important problems of our time.
-We collaborate with many global and UK
+We collaborate with many global and UK organisations to explore, analyse and highlight how technology can be a force for good.

 For example, we’re collaborating with the World Economic Forum and Stanford University on a two year programme to explore how the fourth industrial revolution could help solve global environmental issues; we’ve published a paper exploring whether 'explainability' is a prerequisite for trust in AI; we’ve expanded our Tech She Can programme, and co-created a charter through which over fifty companies are committing to tackle gender imbalance in the technology sector; we’ve become a Founding Partner in the Business in the Community Inclusive Digital Champions Network; and we’re using our education outreach and community affairs programmes to share our skills and help young people from all sorts of under-represented sections of society to learn about technology and be inspired to get involved.

 There are also risks associated with technology adoption.
-We’ve identified four which
+We’ve identified four which demonsrate the need for a responsible technology approach and are addressed in our policy:

 We have a large number of internal programmes and systems which underpin our Responsible Technology policy, including: